Importance conditional sampling for Pitman-Yor mixtures: Simulation study

 The results show that larger values of $m$ lead, on average, to a larger ESS, that is to better quality posterior samples.
-This is displayed by the top row of Figure~\ref{fig:sim1} which shows the estimated ESS for $k_n$, and can be quantified by observing that, when averaging over all the considered scenarios, the ESS obtained by setting $m=100$ is $1.51$ and $1.10$ times larger than the average ESS obtained by setting $m=1$ and $m=10$, respectively.
-At the same time, larger values of $m$ require drawing more random objects per iteration and thus, as expected, lead to larger runtimes.
+This is displayed in the top row of Figure~\ref{fig:sim1}, which shows the estimated ESS for $k_n$.
+We observe that, when averaging over all the considered scenarios, the ESS obtained by setting $m=100$ is $1.82$ and $1.09$ times larger than the average ESS obtained by setting $m=1$ and $m=10$, respectively.
+At the same time, larger values of $m$ require drawing more random objects per iteration and thus, as expected, lead to longer runtimes.
 In this sense, the bottom row of Figure~\ref{fig:sim1} clearly indicates that, as far as $k_n$ is concerned, the ratio time/ESS tends to be larger for larger values of $m$.
-This is particularly evident, for example, when $\sigma=0.8$ as the ratio time/ESS corresponding to $m=100$ is, on average, $1.59$ and $1.16$ times larger than the same ratio corresponding to $m=1$ and $m=10$, respectively.
-Similar conclusions can be drawn by looking at Figure \ref{fig:sim_m_dev}, presented in Appendix~\ref{sec:othersimresults} and displaying ESS and time/ESS for the deviance of the estimated densities.
+This is particularly evident, for example, when $\sigma=0.8$ as the ratio time/ESS corresponding to $m=100$ is, on average, $1.81$ and $1.06$ times larger than the same ratio corresponding to $m=1$ and $m=10$, respectively.
+Similar conclusions can be drawn by looking at Figure \ref{fig:sim_m_dev}, presented in Appendix \ref{sec:othersimresults} and displaying time/ESS for the deviance of the estimated densities.

 When implementing the ICS, the value of $m$ can be tuned based on the desired algorithm performance in terms of quality of mixing and runtime.
-As for the rest of the paper, we will work with $m=10$, chosen as a sensible compromise between good mixing and controlled computational cost.
+As for the rest of the paper, {red}{and for the ease of illustration,} we will work with $m=10$, chosen as a sensible compromise between good mixing and controlled computational cost.